 - Personal expenses (toiletries, immunizations, health insurance required by the host country, cell phone, etc.)

 These estimated costs will not be reflected on the GU bill, but should be taken into consideration when evaluating the cost of a program.
-If students receive financial aid, these costs will be factored into the student's financial aid package.
+If you receive financial aid, these costs will be factored into the your financial aid package.

 Semester/Full Year Financial Aid

 All forms of financial aid (with the exception of federal work-study funds) can be applied to Georgetown-approved and Independent Petition programs.
 This includes Georgetown grants, loans, scholarships, and state and federal awards, such as Pell Grants and Guaranteed Student Loans.
 A financial aid package for a student participating on a Georgetown-Approved program will be based on the specific costs of the program..
 In cases where work-study funds are not available, or where the cost of living at the semester or full-year study site exceeds that of the GU main campus, the financial aid package will be revised to cover the additional funds needed for room and board, as well as transportation and other personal expenses.
 The following expenses will be included when calculating a student’s financial need: tuition and fees, room and board, books, airfare, and miscellaneous expenses (such as toiletries, limited entertainment, local transportation, immunizations and any health insurance required by the host country).
 Normal procedures and deadlines for filing financial aid applications apply.
 You can access the estimated program budget for each program here.

-Students are encouraged to speak with their financial aid counselor to discuss any questions that may arise.
+You are encouraged to speak with your financial aid counselor to discuss any questions that may arise.

 Summer Financial Aid

 The Office of Student Financial Services (OSFS) has limited funds for summer programs abroad.
 At the end of March, OSFS posts a Summer Aid application on the OSFS website.
 For OSFS to assess your eligibility for summer aid, you must fill out the Summer Aid application and have a FAFSA (Free Application for Federal Student Aid) on file with the office.